-Name Circumstances that trigger payment Estimated incremental payments, payables and benefits assuming triggering event occurred on December 31, 2019 (\$)(3) Timing and duration of payments and benefits How payment and benefit levels are determined Any significant conditions or obligations that apply to receiving payments or benefits Geoffrey Martin Termination without cause \$8,000,377 (1) Paid monthly over 24 months Two times (2) total annual compensation, including base salary, target bonus, pension and a lump sum payment for retiree medical benefits.
-Conditional upon observance of non-competition covenant Sean Washchuk Termination without cause \$1,013,975 Paid semi-monthly over 12 months One times annual compensation, including base salary, target bonus, medical benefits and Company contribution to pension Conditional upon observance of non-competition covenant Lalitha Vaidyanathan Termination without cause \$1,401,815 Paid biweekly over 12 months 12 months' base salary, target bonus, medical benefits and Company contribution to Deferred Compensation Plan Conditional upon observance of non-competition covenant Ben Rubino Termination without cause \$1,409,184 Paid biweekly over 12 months 12 months' base salary, target bonus, medical benefits and Company contribution to Deferred Compensation Plan Conditional upon observance of non-competition covenant Guenther Birkner Termination without cause \$1,475,399 Paid in a lump sum upon termination 12 months' base salary, target bonus and benefits Conditional upon observance of non-competition covenant John Dargan Termination without cause \$1,182,973 Paid biweekly over 12 months 12 months' base salary, target bonus, medical benefits and Company contribution to Deferred Compensation Plan Conditional upon observance of non-competition covenant
+Name Geoffrey Martin Circumstances that trigger payment Termination Estimated incremental payments, payables and benefits assuming triggering event occurred on December 31, 2020 (\$)(3) Timing and duration of payments and benefits Paid monthly over How payment and benefit levels are determined Any significant conditions or obligations that apply to receiving payments or benefits Conditional upon · without cause 24 months annual compensation, including base salary, target bonus, pension and a lump sum payment for retiree medical benefits. observance of non-competition covenant Sean Washchuk Termination without cause \$1,077,247 Paid semi-monthly over 12 months One times annual compensation, including base salary, target bonus, medical benefits and Company contribution to pension Conditional upon observance of non-competition covenant Lalitha Vaidyanathan Termination without cause \$1,407,943 Paid biweekly over 12 months 12 months' base salary, target bonus, medical benefits and Company contribution to Deferred Compensation Plan Conditional upon observance of non-competition covenant Ben Rubino Termination without cause \$1,460,840 Paid biweekly over 12 months 12 months' base salary, target bonus, medical benefits and Company contribution to Deferred Compensation Plan Conditional upon observance of non-competition covenant Guenther Birkner Termination without cause \$1,541,628 Paid in a lump sum upon termination 12 months' base salary, target bonus and benefits Conditional upon observance of non-competition covenant

 - (1) This calculation is based on a termination in circumstances not involving a change in control.
-In the event of a termination following a change of control, the amount payable to Mr. Martin would be \$11,980,780 (US\$9,029,151).
+In the event of a termination following a change of control, the amount payable to Mr. Martin would be \$11,767,244 (US\$8,771,706).
 Please refer to "Change of Control," below. - (2) In the event that Mr. Martin's employment is terminated within one year of a change of control, he is entitled to three times his annual compensation, including base salary, target bonus and pension contribution, instead of the two times compensation reported above.
-(See "Change of Control" below.) - (3) Those amounts originally denominated in U\$ or CHF have been converted into C\$ at the average year-to-date exchange rate as at December 31, 2019.
+(See "Change of Control" below.) - (3) Those amounts originally denominated in US\$ or CHF have been converted into C\$ at the average year-to-date exchange rate as at December 31, 2020.
 (See "Calculation of Foreign Exchange and Other Values" above.)